-SHORT-TERM MONITORING AFTER THE ONE-TIME CARVYKTI[®] INFUSION
+SHORT-TERM MONITORING AFTER THE ONE-TIME CARVYKTI® INFUSION

-After the person you are caring for has received the one-time CARVYKTI[®] (ciltacabtagene autoleucel) infusion, they will continue to be monitored at the Certified Treatment Center where they received the infusion.
-The healthcare team will check to see that treatment is working and will work to manage any side effects that may occur.
+After the person you are caring for has received the one-time CARVYKTI® (ciltacabtagene autoleucel) infusion, they will continue to be monitored at the certified healthcare facility where they received the infusion.
+The healthcare team will check to see that treatment is working and manage any side effects that may occur.
 Serious side effects may require hospitalization until the side effects are under control and it is safe to leave the hospital.